Mehul-Bagaria/Mehul-Bagaria.github.io/_posts/2022-07-16-How to write SEO-focused blog post.md

 SEO is the process of improving the visibility of the site when users do searches for a particular product or content on the internet through search engines.
 Better visibility leads to a higher number of visitors to your website.

-The SEO becomes critical because [almost 90%](https://ahrefs.com/blog/search-traffic-study/) content on the internet don't get any traffic from google-searches.
+The SEO becomes critical because almost $$ 90% $$ content on the internet don't get any traffic from google-searches.

 In this blog post, you will see How to write content for SEO?